 -

-Rocky Point, also known as Puerto Peñasco, is located in the northern state of Sonora, Mexico, on the shore of the Sea of Cortes.
-It's south of the Arizona border and west of the state of Chihuahua.
+Rocky Point, also known as Puerto Peñasco, is located in the northern state of Sonora, Mexico, on the shore of the Sea of Cortez.
+It's about an hour south of the Arizona border at Lukeville.

 -

 Rocky Point, or Puerto Peñasco, is situated in the northern part of Mexico in the state of Sonora.
-It lies along the Sea of Cortes, making it an attractive destination for beach lovers.
+It lies along the Sea of Cortez, making it an attractive destination for beach lovers.

 -